Paul Burchill: Independent circuit (2010–2018)

 On 8 May 2010, Burchill lost to AJ Styles in a match for Pro Wrestling Syndicate.

 On 22 and 23 April 2011 Paul appeared at Heartland Wrestling Association and took part in "Heartland Cup 2011".
 He defeated Jesse Emerson in the first round match, but lost to Jake Crist in quarterfinals who later won the tournament.

 On 3 November 2012 at a CFW event Burchill faced Matt Hardy in a losing effort.
 On 5 January 2013 at Crossfire 2nd Anniversary Event, Rough Cut (Burchill and David Young) (w/Jillian Hall) defeated Blink 2-4-7 (Derrick King and Tatt2) and lost to The Hot Shots (Cassidy Riley and Chase Stevens) on the same night.
 He retired from wrestling in 2013.

 On 23 September 2017, Burchill returned to wrestling being was one of eight contenders in a ladder match for the OVW Television Championship, which was won by Reverend Stuart Miles.

 National Wrestling Alliance (2023–present)

 Burchill returned from retirement in 2023 wrestling for the NWA on an episode of Powerrr.
 This marked his first match since 2018.

 In August 2024, it was announced that Burchill had signed an exclusive contract with NWA.
 Since his return to wrestling, Burchill spent most of 2024 in contention for the NWA National Heavyweight Championship.
 In 2025, Burchill was an entrant in the Jax Dane Memorial Tournament to determine the #1 contender for the NWA World's Heavyweight Championship, defeating Zyon in the first round.

 Personal life

-Birchall is married to Pat Sanchez and has three sons.
+Birchall is married to Pat Sanchez and has four sons.
 His brother, Major Sean Birchall, was killed in Afghanistan on 19 June 2009.
 Birchall worked as a firefighter and EMT.